Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Conclusions

-\section{Conclusions}
+The use of captions as a domain-agnostic intermediate representation allows CM to encode high-level semantics that remain stable across diverse visual styles.
+This leads to more meaningful retrieval results, as shown in Figure \ref{fig:fig3}, where CM returns images that align with both the category and contextual attributes of the query.
+Unlike existing CDIR approaches that rely solely on visual features, CM benefits from the complementary strengths of vision-language modeling.

+CM also demonstrates strong scalability, supporting multiple domains without requiring separate models or fine-tuning.
+Its ViT-based components accept variable input resolutions, avoiding distortions common in CNN-based pipelines.
+Importantly, in contrast to existing CDIR methods, which are trained directly on the evaluation datasets to learn domain-invariant visual features, CM relies solely on off-the-shelf pre-trained models and achieves superior retrieval performance.
+This is further reflected in qualitative results such as those in Figure \ref{fig:fig3}, where CM retrieves images that match both the category and pose of the query (e.g., a tiger laying down), capturing contextual semantics that visual-only methods fail to model.
+These findings highlight the advantages of multimodal representations for CDIR and suggest that further advances in caption generation and large-scale pre-training could yield even greater improvements.

+\section{\uppercase{Conclusions}}

 We proposed a novel caption-matching approach for cross-domain image retrieval that leverages both language and vision features for the task.
 The CM method matches a query image with the most suitable descriptions, which are concurrently associated with images from the target database.
-While most approaches in the literature are limited to operations with visual embeddings, the CM method overcomes the domain gap by integrating CLIP, whose text encoder is able to cluster text descriptions based on image context.
+While most approaches in the literature are limited to operations with visual embeddings, the CM method overcomes the domain gap by strategically integrating CLIP, whose text encoder is able to cluster text descriptions based on image context.
 It achieves state-of-the-art performance in CDIR and performs remarkably well on AI-generated images, without the need for fine-tuning on specific datasets.
-Our work not only advances the state-of-the-art in CDIR but also opens up new research directions at the intersection of vision-language models and cross-domain visual tasks.
-By harnessing the semantic understanding capabilities of LLMs and the visual comprehension of ViTs, we pave the way for more flexible and scalable approaches to challenging computer vision problems.
+Our work highlights the potential of using language as a bridge across visual domains, suggesting new research directions where captions or textual prompts serve as structured intermediates.